manofgod747/Language/README.md

 Sentences signify a state of facts

+This is generally the case in human language
-* Negation is denial
+* Negation is denial (I'm not afraid)
-* Opinion is projection
+* Opinion is projection (You are dumb)
-* Advice is ignorance
+* Advice is ignorance (You should eat healthy)